 View products and add them to customers’ carts

-From the POS touch screen monitor, you can browse the catalog, look up the items, and add to shopping carts.
+You can browse the catalog from the POS touch screen monitor, look up the items, and add to shopping carts.

 If you have multi-stores, only products that are stocked at your POS terminal’s assigned locations will be shown up for sales.